-The World Anti-Doping Agency (WADA) is planning to keep cannabis on its list of banned substances for 2023.
+The World Anti-Doping Agency (WADA) has kept cannabis on its list of banned substances for 2023.

 According to the Wall Street Journal, “WADA’s Prohibited List Expert Advisory Group has backed keeping a ban in place, saying that based on the scientific evidence available, the drug meets the criteria for inclusion on the list.”